Gomboc-AI/actions/terraform/remediate/README.md

 ## Quickstart guide

-We recommend starting with these two workflows:
-  - **On Demand Execution**: Trigger our action from GitHub's UI for a quick healthcheck
-  - **On Pull Requests**: Trigger our action everytime you make changes to your IaC
+We recommend setting up our action on `pull_request`.
+Every time you open a PR with changes to IaC files, we will discover and scan them.

 You can copy and paste these workflows from our [examples](/terraform/remediate/examples/).
-Otherwise, read on for more details.

 ## Setting up your own workflow